antenna-research/supertickets/README.md

 √ The app should have a login and signup page for customers.
 You need to login to create events, tickets and comments.

-Events have:
+√ Events have:

   - a name
   - a description
   - a picture or logo
   - a start and end date (could be the same)

-After you click on an event, you see a list of tickets that are offered for this event.
+√ After you click on an event, you see a list of tickets that are offered for this event.

-A ticket is made for a specific event and has an author (the user that created the ticket).
+√ A ticket is made for a specific event and has an author (the user that created the ticket).
-Apart from that, it has:
+√ Apart from that, it has:
   a picture of the ticket (optional field) a price a description

-When you click on a ticket, you see the details of that ticket (description/price) and which event it's for.
+* When you click on a ticket, you see the details of that ticket (description/price) **and which event it's for**.

-On this page you can add comments as a customer, and everybody can see all the comments.
+* On this page you can add comments as a customer, and everybody can see all the comments.

-A comment has a text and is connected to a specific ticket.
+* A comment has a text and is connected to a specific ticket.
 It also has an author.

-Anybody can view events and tickets, but you have to login to add a new ticket or comment.
+√ Anybody can view events and tickets, but you have to login to add a new ticket or comment.